ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-TypeScript and ES Modules: Best Practices for Imports and Exports - <a href="https://medium.com/@robinviktorsson/typescript-and-es-modules-best-practices-for-imports-and-exports-9ce200e75a88" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding TypeScript Interfaces vs. Types: Differences, Similarities, and When to Use Them - <a href="https://medium.com/@robinviktorsson/understanding-typescript-interfaces-vs-types-differences-similarities-and-when-to-use-them-8a083ddabe35" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. TypeScript`**

-<blockquote>TypeScript, being a superset of JavaScript, offers robust support for ES modules.
-The ES module system (introduced in ECMAScript 6 or ES6)…</blockquote>
+<blockquote>TypeScript is a statically typed superset of JavaScript that brings type safety and enhanced development capabilities to the language…</blockquote>

 <h3>5.
 TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>